 Camping Stove and Fuel

 Unless you live on a raw diet and eschew hot beverages, a propane camping stove and fuel should be the first major purchase for the camp kitchen.
-A basic propane cooktop or a campfire-based option are the best bet for many campers.
+A basic propane camping stove or a campfire-based option are the best bet for many campers.

 Propane stoves are generally offered in one or two-burner options.
 The burners connect to accessory propane tanks by a hose and valve setup.
 Prefilled tanks as small as 16.4 ounces can be purchased at many major retail and sporting good stores.